 Mudgil Eye Associates is right here in West Chester, at 795 East Marshall Street in the North Hills Building, making us the local, in-town choice for cataract surgery.
 As a West Chester practice, we care for our own neighbors throughout the borough and surrounding West Goshen and East Bradford townships, with no out-of-town drive required.
-Dr. A. Vijay Mudgil is the only ophthalmologist in West Chester who routinely performs dropless cataract surgery, eliminating the multi-week eye drop regimen after surgery.
-He is Brown University residency-trained and Wilmer Eye Institute (Johns Hopkins) fellowship-trained, and has been named a Main Line Today Top Doctor nearly every year since 2009, a Philadelphia Magazine Top Doctor, and a Castle Connolly Top Doctor.
-The practice holds a 4.9-star Google rating across 660+ reviews.
+Dr. A. Vijay Mudgil is a board-certified ophthalmologist and among the most experienced cataract surgeons in Chester County, with more than 20,000 procedures performed.
+He is experienced with complex and post-refractive cataract cases, including eyes that have had LASIK, PRK, or RK, and offers laser-assisted cataract surgery along with the full range of specialty and premium lens implants.
+He is Brown University residency-trained and completed a pediatric ophthalmology and strabismus fellowship at the Wilmer Eye Institute (Johns Hopkins), and is recognized as a Castle Connolly Top Doctor, a Philadelphia Magazine Top Doctor, and a Main Line Today Top Doctor since 2009.
+He was also ranked number one in ophthalmology by Main Line Today for many years, in the years the magazine published rankings.
+Dr. Mudgil is also the only ophthalmologist in West Chester who routinely performs dropless cataract surgery, eliminating the multi-week eye drop regimen after surgery.
+The practice is a Patients' Choice Award recipient and holds a 4.9-star Google rating across 712+ reviews.

 PanOptix trifocal, Vivity extended depth of focus, Light Adjustable Lens (LAL), and toric IOLs all offered.
 Compare options.

-Every West Chester patient sees Dr. Mudgil personally.
+Dr. Mudgil personally performs every procedure, and every West Chester patient sees him personally.
 Practice located at 795 East Marshall Street in the North Hills Building, just minutes from downtown.

 For patients who will benefit, Dr. Mudgil offers femtosecond laser-assisted cataract surgery.
 The laser handles several of the most delicate steps, creating precise, self-sealing incisions, softening the cataract for gentler removal, and making exact corneal adjustments to reduce astigmatism, all with computer-guided accuracy.
 Whether the laser is used is a decision Dr. Mudgil makes with you at your consultation, based on what will benefit your eyes and the lens you choose.